Thireus/GGUF-Tool-Suite/README.md

 > ⚠️ Generating this CSV took **several days of GPU + CPU compute time**.

 - `IQ3-XXS` was chosen for CPU tensors as it fits within **256GB RAM**
-- Scripts used to generate:
+- Scripts used to generate (edit the "USER CONFIGURATION" section in the bash scripts as needed):

 ```bash
 ./benchmark_each_tensor.sh --qtypes iq1_m_r4